 Earlier this month, I spoke at ApacheCon North America in Austin, Texas.
-Being an open source software user for many years, I have a lot of respect for the Apache Software Foundation and the work they do.
+Being an open source software user for many years, I have a lot of respect for the Apache Software Foundation.
 As such, it was an honor to be invited and to give back to the community.

-For those of you who were unable to make it to the conference, there are recordings available from the sessions in the keynote hall (unfortunately my session was never recorded).
+For those of you who were unable to make it to the ApacheCon, there are recordings available from the sessions in the keynote hall.

 As it turns out, this year also marks Apache’s 20th birthday.
 That obviously called for celebration with cake.